pyrosm/pyrosm/README.md

  - read buildings from PBF
  - read Points of Interest (POI) from PBF
  - filter data based on bounding box
- - apply custom filter to filter data
+ - apply custom criteria with buildings and POIs to filter the data
     - e.g. keeping only specific type of buildings can be done by applying a filter: `{'building': ['residential', 'retail']}`